magicfunk45/broocmdhelp/README.md

 ```
 !pb
 ```
-* will return current personal best ff9 speedtun time of broodles
+* will display current personal best ff9 time of thebroodles

 Return to [Broodlebot commands](#broobot)